nithinaditya/SW-F10/README.md

-Handwriting Quality Analysis Tool built for the course DataX.
+Handwriting Quality Analysis Tool built for the SIH Hackathon.